 - Extended Foster Care (AB12) Services at Johnson Home

-- Group Home Special Friends Program provides opportunities for long-term matches and the possibility of life-long relationships with Special Friends.
+- Group Home Special Friends Program provides opportunities for long-term matches and the possibility of lifelong relationships with caring volunteers.

-- The Group Homes utilizes all of the available community resources like recreational facilities, community events, community parks, community swimming pools, Cinco de Mayo festival, etc.
+- To enrich residents’ stays the group homes engage available community resources like recreational facilities, community events, community parks, community swimming pools, and celebrations.

-- Daily living skills program which includes paid vocational opportunities.
+- The daily living skills program includes paid vocational opportunities.